mertyGit/SIL/README.md

 Created my first real-test-program "SHifting MAdness" (SHIMA for short).
 You can find the it in the [SHIMA repository](https://github.com/mertyGit/shima) .
 There you can find the [first beta release](https://github.com/mertyGit/shima/releases/download/beta1.0/Shima_Windows_v1_Beta.zip).
-At the moment Windows only, but final version will be ported to linux and also Mac)
+At the moment Windows only, but final version will be ported to linux and also Mac).
+If you like sliding puzzles, give it a go ! (or better yet: create your own and send them to me for inclusion !)

 <img src="https://github.com/mertyGit/shima/releases/download/beta1.0/shima_1beta_screenshot1.png" width="200">&nbsp;<img src="https://github.com/mertyGit/shima/releases/download/beta1.0/shima_1beta_screenshot2.png" width="200">&nbsp;<img src="https://github.com/mertyGit/shima/releases/download/beta1.0/shima_1beta_screenshot4.png" width="200">&nbsp;<BR>